 We are theorists, but we work in close collaboration with experimental groups in Dresden and beyond.

 If you would like to join our group, please contact the group leader, Pierre Haas [haas at pks dot mpg dot de] in the first instance to discuss possible research projects.

 Postdoctoral positions in theoretical biophysics are available in our group.
 Candidates are expected to hold or be about to complete a PhD degree in biophysics, applied mathematics, mathematical biology, theoretical physics, or related fields. and should have a strong track-record of research.

-Fully funded PhD positions are available for students from a variety of backgrounds in applied mathematics, theoretical physics.
+PhD positions in our group, if available, are fully funded positions.
+We admit students from a variety of backgrounds in applied mathematics and theoretical physics.
 Candidates should hold or be about to complete a Master's degree in mathematics, theoretical physics, or related fields.
 Previous exposure to continuum mechanics is often desirable.
 Interested students should contact the group leader, Pierre Haas, [haas at pks dot mpg dot de] to discuss possible PhD projects.